isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Golden Dewdrop.md

 <section>
   <h4>Growing:</h4>
-	<p>Golden Dewdrops are a steady grower and does well with <a href="/page-index/horticulture-techniques/fertilising/">frequent and light fertilising with a balanced fertiliser</a>.
+	<p>Golden Dewdrops are a steady grower and does well with <a href="/page-index/horticulture-techniques/fertilising/">monthly fertilising with a balanced fertiliser</a>.
 This shrub can grow up to 2.5m in height but is usually maintained anywhere between 30cm-1.5m tall as small shrubs or hedges. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> is needed to promote new growth that will keep the plant healthy and neat.</p>
 	<br>
 </section>